-However, on October 26 at 9 p.m., indicated by the green arrow, the concentrations of PM1 were very similar to those of October 27 at 4 p.m., but only in the latter case, an anomalous situation was found by the algorithm.
-A more detailed graph is shown in Figure 5.
+On October 26 at 9 p.m., as indicated by the green arrow, the concentrations of PM1 were very similar to those of October 27 at 4 p.m., however only in the latter case, an anomalous situation was found by the algorithm.
+A more detailed graph is shown in Figure 6.

 The reason is due to a sudden increase in concentrations of the remaining pollutants, which occurred on October 27 at 4 p.m.
-This situation, as shown in Figure 6, allowed the algorithm to identify an anomalous situation at this timestamp.
+This situation, as shown in Figure 7, allowed the algorithm to identify an anomalous situation at this timestamp.
+Figure 8 shows the concentrations per hour of PM10 and PM2.5 pollutants during the test period, from the area of Spikersuppa.
+The pollutants shown in the graph are the only ones the station can monitor.
+As expected, the algorithm did not identify any situations deemed abnormal for this place, as the concentrations of October are quite regular.

-Fig. 5.
-A zoom in with respect to the time interval for PM1 pollutant during October 2021, from Loallmenningen station.
+Figure 6: A zoom-in with respect to the time interval for PM1 pollutant during October 2021, from Loallmenningen station.

-Fig. 6.
-Concentrations per hour of NO, NO2, PM10 and PM2.5 pollutants during October 2021, from Loallmenningen station.
+Figure 7: Concentrations per hour of NO, NO2, PM10 and PM2.5 pollutants during October 2021, from Loallmenningen station.